psymonn/ProjectSamples/Plaster New Project/TemplateProject/ProjectTemplate/README.md

-# Plaster Templates by Simon Nguyen
+# Plaster Templates by psymon

 A central repository for my Project Custom Module Templates